-HLF funding has enabled RAMM to fulfil its dream of making its wonderful Victorian building fit for the 21st century.
+HLF funding enabled RAMM to fulfil its dream of making its wonderful Victorian building fit for the 21st century.
 The new development addresses major structural weaknesses and treats the building as a single unit for the first time in its 140 year history.
-The project also aims to increase exhibition and circulation space, reorganise the garden area to the north and organise the museum spaces clearly and logically with simple legible routes.
+The project also aimed to increase exhibition and circulation space, reorganise the garden area to the north and organise the museum spaces clearly and logically with simple legible routes.

 With their modern innovative design and wide experience working with historic buildings, internationally renowned architects practice, Allies and Morrison, was a natural choice.
 Allies and Morrison were appointed in 2003.